THUNDER BAY, Ont. — There will be a new Tour Challenge Tier 1 men’s champion crowned at the Tournament Centre.

-Team Glenn Howard of Penetanguishene, Ont., eliminated defending champs Team Brad Gushue of St. John’s, N.L., 6-4 during Saturday’s quarterfinals.
+Team Glenn Howard of Penetanguishene, Ont., eliminated defending champions Team Brad Gushue of St. John’s, N.L., 6-4 during Saturday’s quarterfinals.

 Team Gushue entered the quarterfinals as the No. 1 seed and held the hammer to start after going undefeated at 4-0 through pool play.
 Gushue was unable to convert for a big score to start, however, as the 11-time GSOC title winner was forced to draw for just a single in the opening end.

-Howard faced a messy house in the third and bopped the pile with his last to guarantee his two points and turned it into a 3-1 advantage as Gushue drew for a piece of the button in the fourth but it wasn’t enough to outrank the counter.
+Howard faced a messy house in the third and bopped the pile with his last to guarantee his two points then turned it into a 3-1 advantage as Gushue’s attempt to draw for a piece of the button in the fourth wasn’t enough to outrank the counter.

-Team Howard also defeated Regina’s Team Matt Dunstone 6-4 in the morning tiebreaker to qualify.
+Team Howard also defeated Regina’s Team Matt Dunstone 6-4 in the morning tiebreaker to qualify for the playoffs.

-Howard will play Edmonton’s Team Brendan Bottcher, who bounced Team Rich Ruohonen of the United States 5-1.
+Howard moves on to the evening semifinals and will play Edmonton’s Team Brendan Bottcher, who bounced Team Rich Ruohonen of the United States 5-1.

 Meanwhile, Team Brad Jacobs of Sault Ste.
 Marie, Ont., will go up against Switzerland’s Team Peter de Cruz in the other semifinal.